gyanisinha/allthingsdata/P2F-SKU-migration/README.md

 1. PowerShell 5.1 or higher
 2. MicrosoftPowerBIMgmt module installed.
 If not, you can install it using the command `Install-Module -Name MicrosoftPowerBIMgmt`
-3. Admin credentials for Power BI service
+3. Admin / Service Principal credentials for Power BI service with appropriate permissions at workspace level.

 ## Powershell Script